vfarcic/devops24/manuscript/06-jenkins-setup.md

   namespace: jenkins
 ```

 The binding is relatively straight forward.
 It will bind the ServiceAccount in the `jenkins` Namespace with the ClusterRole `cluster-admin`.
 We will reduce those permissions in the next chapter.
-For now, just remember that we're creating a RoleBinding in the `go-demo-3-build` Namespace and that it'll give ServiceAccount `jenkins` in the `jenkins` Namespace full permissions in the `go-demo-3-build` Namespace.
+For now, just remember that we're creating a RoleBinding in the `go-demo-3-build` Namespace and that it'll give ServiceAccount `jenkins` in the `jenkins` Namespace full permissions to do whatever it wants in the `go-demo-3-build` Namespace.

 Let's `apply` this last Kubernetes definition before we proceed with changes in Jenkins itself.